dewhallez/Creative_Agency/README.md

-A simple website with just html, css and javascript
+A simple website with learning HTML and CSS, some Javascript as well